-The French train system is the SNCF, which operates trains quite frequently from hubs in Strasbourg and Mulhouse.
-Even the smaller villages on this list have stations (though might be served less frequently).
+The French train system is the SNCF, which frequently operates trains from hubs in Strasbourg and Mulhouse.
+Even the smaller villages on this list have stations (though they might be served less frequently).
 Solo travelers and budget travelers will find the train to be cheap and effective.

 Getting Around on the Roads

 The road system in Alsace is just as good as the rest of France, and driving here isn’t a problem for most tourists.
 Self-driving is a great way to save money and stress for families.
 It can be a great way to see everything on your own time and go further than the main places.

 Rental agencies can be found at the airports of Strasbourg and Mulhouse, as well as their city centers.
 I like to rent from Sixt in Europe, but you can always use sites like Kayak or Skyscanner to see who offers the best deal during your stay.

 Where is a good place to stay in Alsace near the Wine Route?

 You could stay in Strasbourg or Colmar and make your way to the villages of the Route des Vins.
 But, to really experience this amazing path of vineyards, stay in a village, like Molsheim, Ribeauvillé, or Thann.

 What is the best area to stay in Strasbourg?